mmarciab007/Script-NetDev-Automation/README.md

-## Cisco Switch Automation with Python ##
+## Cisco Automation with Python ##

-Automate routine tasks on Cisco switches using Python and Netmiko.
+Automate routine tasks on Cisco switches, routers using Python and Scrapli.
-This tool helps network engineers perform version checks, gather configuration backups, and run custom commands on multiple Cisco devices via SSH.

 ## FEATURES ##
 - SSH connection to Cisco IOS switches